raspberrypilearning/cd-dice-roller/en/step_1.md

 ### What you will make

-Build a web app like the one in the trinket below.
+You will build a web app like the one in the trinket below.

 <div class="trinket">
   <iframe src="https://trinket.io/embed/html/d99b53620d?outputOnly=true&amp;start=result" width="600" height="505" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen=""></iframe>
 </div>

-Select the number of dice you wish to roll using the drop down `select` button.
+To use the dice simulator, select the number of dice you wish to roll using the drop down `select` button.
 Then click 'Roll Dice'.
 If you want to keep some dice from your roll and roll the other ones again, click the dice you wish to keep, they will turn yellow and you can click 'Roll but Keep Selected Dice'.
 Click on 'Liars Dice' or 'Yahtzee' to learn more about these games!

 --- collapse ---
 ---